torrinworx/Blend_My_NFTs/README.md

 Now that Blend_My_NFTs is installed in your instance of Blender you can find the main panel in the `3D View` tab in `Layout`, once you are there tap `N` on your keyboard to open the side panel:

 ![Screen Shot 2022-02-03 at 5 27 41 PM](https://user-images.githubusercontent.com/82110564/152439730-21da93e3-6816-419a-b9d8-5b146dfe3e6e.png)

+## Important Terminology

+Before you can continue further, there are terms used in this documenation to describe the process of this software.
+This makes it easier to understand how you need to organize your .blend file to generate NFTs.
+Refer to this section if you come accross an unfamiliar term.

+Let's say you are creating an NFT collection, the artwork is a .png of a person wearing a hat:

+``Attribute`` - A part of the .png that can be changed.
+The idea of a `Hat` on a man is an Attribute, there are many types of Hats, but the `Hat` itself I will refer to it as an Attribute.

+``Variants`` - These are the types of Hats; Red Hat, Blue Hat, Green Hat, Cat Hat, etc. These can be swapped into the `Hat` Attribute to create unique .png NFTs.

+``DNA`` - A sequence of numbers that determins what ``Variant`` from every ``Attribute`` to include in a single NFT .png.
+Blend_My_NFTs creates and stores a uniqe DNA sequence for each NFT you create.
+These numbers are stored in the ``NFTRecord``.

+``NFTRecord`` - The "Ledger" of all ``DNA`` for your NFT collection.
+This will be generated after you create all the Attribtues and Variants that make up your NFT collection in Blender.

+``Batch`` - A randomly selected subset of ``DNA``, taken from the ``NFTRecord``.
+Blend_My_NFTs can split the ``NFTRecord`` into multiple Batches; This allows you to render or create NFTs on multiple machines, or at seperate instances in time.